 Unplanned downtime can be disastrous.
 Whatever the system in use at your plant, you need to ensure it’s reliable.
-Cloud solutions provide guaranteed up-times with disaster recovery procedures built into SLAs.
+Cloud solutions with remote data centers provide guaranteed up-times with disaster recovery procedures built into SLAs.

 Cloud solutions are less rigid than their traditional counterparts.
 It’s far easier and faster to implement a cloud-based computing solution which means a quicker ROI too.
 As you expand and grow, you need solutions in place which can adapt as necessary.

-Thanks to the nature of the cloud, there are no restrictions on hardware as systems are automatically provisioned.
+Thanks to the nature of the cloud infrastructure, there are no restrictions on hardware as systems are automatically provisioned.
 Cloud solutions can scale as and when you need them to, reaching more people in the process.

 Cloud systems are inherently easier to plan a budget for because there’s no huge outlay needed to pay up-front.
 Plus, the required fees would typically come from an operational expenditure too.
 They’re system and device agnostic, so there’s no extra spend needed on hardware or machinery on top of your current systems.

-These are just some of the key benefits that are tempting manufacturers toward the cloud.
-But are these systems right for OT?
+These are just some of the key benefits that are tempting manufacturers towards implementing cloud computing services.
+But are these virtual machines right for OT systems?

 Is the Cloud Right for OT?